developer-portal/content/tools/virt-builder/about.md

 Build a minimal virtual machine:

-    $ virt-builder fedora-23
+    $ virt-builder fedora-23 --root-password password:123456

-will build a Fedora 23 image for the same architecture as virt-builder (so running it from an i386 installation will try to build an i386 image, if available).
+will build a Fedora 23 image (called 'fedora-23.img', in the current working directory, which will later be imported into libvirt for use) for the same architecture as virt-builder (so running it from an i386 installation will try to build an i386 image, if available).
 This will have all default configuration (minimal size, no user accounts, random root password, only the bare minimum installed software, etc.).

 Import the above disk image into libvirt:

     $ virt-install --import \
        --name f23vm1 --ram 2048 \
-       --disk path=disk.img,format=raw --os-variant fedora20
+       --disk path=fedora-23.img,format=raw --os-variant fedora23

 ## Examples to create custom virtual machines